 "In recent years, Australia has sparked the interest of industry experts as an innovative hub for world-class winemaking.
 This September, the second annual Aussie Wine Week sees New York restaurants and wine shops featuring a wide range of sought-after bottles from classic to contemporary..."

-As the Content Manager for W&P, I oversaw all copywriting and creative direction for the company's 360-degree rebrand during the summer of 2018.
-The company's Instagram represents the most concise, compact representation of this interplay between visual assets and brand voice.
+As the Director of Brand Creative for W&P, I oversaw all creative content for the company from 2017 - 2019.
+In addition to the company's website, my curation of W&P's Instagram feed represents the most concise, compact representation of brand's visual assets and brand voice.

 From the forested, craggy coastline to ornate Victorian architecture and an enviable local food culture, Portland, Maine, may be one of the most well-rounded cities in America.
 Those who come for the briny sea air, sandy beaches, and crustaceans will be surprised by the depth of the city’s deliciousness—not to mention their own hunger to return summer after summer.